On Lie's classification of nonsolvable subalgebras of vector fields on the plane: Introduction

-A more precise formulation of this result is given in Theorem \ref{thm1}.
-This result can also be deduced by inspection of the tables in \cite[p.~3]{GKO} and \cite[p.~369--372]{AH}.
-We derive the main result by using the representation theory of $sl(2,{\mathbb C})$.
+A more precise formulation of Theorem \ref{t1} is given in Theorem \ref{thm1}.
+This result can also be deduced by inspection of the tables in \cite[p.~3]{GKO}, \cite[p.~369--372]{AH} and \cite[p.~129--131]{Me}.
+We have derived the result by using the representation theory of $sl(2,{\mathbb C})$.